sagarreddypatil/portfolio-website/posts/cms-avi-hw.md

 BZBs avionics got a few improvements after I joined the team, some of which I contributed to.
 But the next rocket, CMS, I'd play a much bigger part in.

-This is a render of CMS, by me
 ![CMS Render](/assets/cmsrender.jpg)

 It was decided that this rocket would use a bang-bang tank pressurization